Is the Yamaha U30BL better than a Yamaha U3?

 The U30BL can be thought of as a very very close relative of the Yamaha U3.
-It is the same size, was built in the same factory and is of the same build quality as the Yamaha U3.
 The important thing to note is that the Yamaha U3 and the Yamaha U30BL both begin with the letter “U”.
 The U means that the piano is in Yamaha’s top line of pianos.
 You have the B series at the bottom (made in Indonesia), the P series in the middle (made in various factories all over the world) and you have the U series, most of which are made in Yamaha’s premier factory in Japan.
 It is in this same factory that Yamaha make their concert grand piano, the CFIIIS which retails at over £100,000.

 Physically, the 2 pianos look very similar and there are only some very minor differences to the cabinet design.
 Here are 3 different photos of a Yamaha U30BL and 3 photos showing a Yamaha U3.
 Article continues below the photos.

 Yamaha U30BL – Notice there is no lock

 Yamaha U30BL notice that the model number is a transfer, not embossed.

 Yamaha U3 Cabinet.
 Sorry for the fuzzy photo quality

 Yamaha U3 – Notice that there is a lock on the U3